-The accompanying condensed consolidated financial statements as of September 30, 2021 and for the three and nine month periods ended September 30, 2021 and 2020 ("interim financial statements") are unaudited and have been prepared in accordance with GAAP for interim financial information and Regulation S-X set forth by the Securities and Exchange Commission for interim reporting.
-In the opinion of management, all adjustments (consisting of normal and recurring adjustments except those otherwise described herein) considered necessary for a fair presentation have been included in the accompanying interim financial statements.
+The accompanying condensed consolidated financial statements as of September 30, 2021 and for the three and nine month periods ended September 30, 2021 and 2020 ("interim financial statements") are unaudited and have been prepared in accordance with GAAP for interim financial information and Regulation S-X set forth by the Securities and accompanying interim financial statements.
 However, they do not include all of the information and disclosures required by GAAP for complete financial statements.
 Therefore, the interim financial statements should be read in conjunction with the audited consolidated financial statements and accompanying notes of the Company included in the Company's Annual Report on Form 10-K for the year ended December 31, 2020 (the "annual financial statements").